 If you would like to start serving soups and stews with your kids, here are some tricks that might make it more fun and engaging for them.

 One of the games we used to play with the boys when they were little was the “boat game.”
 We would serve pureed vegetable soups with crackers, bread, or diced grilled cheese sandwiches and encourage them to float pieces on top of their soup like they were boats.
 The boys loved floating their boats and then then scooping them up and eating them!

 Similarly, you can put a slice of bread or a piece of meat or cheese at the bottom of a bowl and then the kids eat the soup to discover the buried treasure.

 Colorful vegetables like carrots and beets make wonderful soup, but also turn them really fun colors that can have fun names.
 When I first made beet soup, for instance, my boys loved pretending it was blood and they were vampires.
 Similarly, a green soup made with spinach or broccoli was “Incredible Hulk Soup.”

 How to Make Great Soups and Stews

-The good news is that all of these soups ~ and countless others ~ can be made fairly quickly and easily.
-But it’s important to remember that making soup isn’t just about tossing the ingredients of your fridge into your soup pot.
-Here are some tips and time-saving tricks, for making great soup:
+The good news is that soups can be made fairly quickly and easily.
+And while you can make a soup just by tossing ingredients from the fridge into your soup pot, it is so simple to elevate a soup from good to great that I find it is worth it every time.
+Here are some tips and time-saving tricks, for making truly great soups and stews: